umutcakir/shiftscan/README.md

-# ShiftSCAN: Source Confirmation by Alignment and Navigation
+# ShiftSCAN: Shift detection and Source Confirmation by Alignment and Navigation

 A computational pipeline for detecting alternative chimeric and non-chimeric sources of mass spectrometry-identified peptides.